Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: Discussion

-Finally, concerning binarity and the limitations that the \textit{Gaia} mission has for long-period systems, we want to highlight that out of our HERMES targets, only three of them (HD\,25584, TYC\,5942-514-1 and TYC\,808-1232-1) are detected as binaries by \textit{Gaia}, and none of them has a published orbital solution.
-However, we have a few spectra per target, and in Fig.~\ref{fig:RVsHERMES}, we illustrate their radial-velocity variability. \Ana{The HERMES baseline is still short, but, including the GALAH RV value, and the values derived by APOGEE \citep{APOGEE, Abdurrouf2022} or from our UVES spectra when possible, most of them show clear and significant trends that will result in newly characterised long-period binaries with enough telescope time.}
+Finally, concerning binarity and the limitations of the \textit{Gaia} mission for long-period systems, we highlight that only three of our HERMES targets (HD\,25584, TYC\,5942-514-1, and TYC\,808-1232-1) are detected as binaries by \textit{Gaia}, and none of them has a published orbital solution.
+However, we have a few spectra per target, and we illustrate in Fig.~\ref{fig:RVsHERMES} their radial velocity variability. \Ana{The HERMES baseline is still short, but when the GALAH RV value and the values derived by APOGEE \citep{APOGEE, Abdurrouf2022} or from our UVES spectra are included when possible, most of them show clear and significant trends that will result in newly characterised long-period binaries with enough telescope time.}